-Analysis I
+Analysis I 0.5 unit

 Prerequisites: MATH 2211, 2222, and 2225 (MATH 2211 may be taken concurrently)

 An introduction to analysis.
 Topics may include sets, functions, the real numbers, limits, sequences and series, continuity, derivatives and mean value theorems.
 This course stresses mathematical proofs.